PaulWill92/pnuemonia-with-cnn/README.md

 # pneumonia-with-cnn

+## Objective
+Within this repo, I will be taking data provided from [kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) to create a Neural Network to predict based off chest xray images if a patient has pneumonia.

 ## Contents of Repo
-Within this repo, I will be taking data provided from [kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) to create a Neural Network to predict based off chest xray images if a patienthas pneumonia.

 In this repo you will find a jupyter notbook file documenting all of my progress and findings: <br>
 [Jupyter Notebook](https://github.com/PaulWill92/pnuemonia-with-cnn/blob/master/index.ipynb) <br>
 and my powerpoint slides explaining my findings: <br>